riicess/Swift-TroubleShooting-Guide/README.md

 If the crash happens without a specific error, it's often caused by a problem with your Roblox client.
 This usually means a version or channel mismatch.

-1.  **Check your Roblox Version:** The most common cause is an incompatible version.
-Carefully follow the [Roblox Version Help](#roblox-version-help) guide to fix this.
+1.  **Check your Roblox Version:** The most common cause is an incompatible version.\
+    - For a quick fix, you are probably on beta channel, please force yourself into [live channel](https://github.com/riicess/Swift-TroubleShooting-Guide/blob/main/roblox%20LIVE%20forcer%20Fixes%20crashing.bat)
+    - detailed > Carefully follow the [Roblox Version Help](#roblox-version-help) guide to fix this.

-2.  **Clear Corrupted Roblox Files:** If your version is correct, corrupted files could be the issue.
+3.  **Clear Corrupted Roblox Files:** If your version is correct, corrupted files could be the issue.
     - Open Run (`Win + R`), type `%localappdata%`, and press Enter.
     - Delete the `Roblox`, `Bloxstrap`, and `Fishstrap` folders if they exist.
     - **Important:** After deleting Roblox files, you must reinstall Roblox.
 For the best results, follow our complete [Full Uninstall and Reinstall](#full-uninstall-and-reinstall) guide.